 Agriculture, Forests and Fisheries

-Fishing subsidies reallocated toward sustainable fishing practices, as measured by subsidies to management of fishing resources, stock enhancement programs, and research and development
+Fishing subsidies reallocated toward sustainable fishing practices, as measured by subsidies to management of fishing resources, stock enhancement programs, and research and developments

 According to the Organisation for Economic Co-operation and Development (OECD), government subsidies targeted to management of fishing resources, stock enhancement programs and research and development totaled $2.9 billion in 2020.